matsmaiwald/matsmaiwald.github.io/_posts/2021-02-22-DeepAR-Overview.md

 - How do we calculate the first hidden state during any training period?
 - Explain solution to cold start problem

-## Prediction
-Once the model is trained, we use the most recent available target value as well the covariates for the next _prediction length_ days to obtain forecasts, by sampling from the probility function which the NN outputs.
-Mention ancestral sampling.

 ## References